What does women’s empowerment mean for you and your country?

 This spring, the Women in Politics and Civil Society project invited 21 women from 21 countries to examine just that.
 Participants in the 3-week program, coordinated through the State Department, visited local, state, and federal government sites around the United States.
 They looked at legal and policy issues that encourage women’s political participation and representation in public office.
 These powerful women came from diverse backgrounds—NGO and association managers, community activists, educators, journalists, and government officials involved in promoting women’s engagement in the economic, social, and political spheres.

 On May 8, EnCompass had the privilege of hosting the participants for a half-day workshop to identify cross-sectoral coalitions and alliances and develop country action plans to support women’s political participation.
-We began with appreciative interviews, digging into their stories to better understand how their experiences and backgrounds could shape what they want to achieve.
+We began with appreciative interviews, digging into their stories to better understand how their experiences and backgrounds could shape what they what to achieve.

 More than a Seat at the Table